MaxwellZen/SpaceCowboys/README.md

 - Allocating memory (to create structs that represent players / obstacles)
 - Working with files, finding information about files (username corresponds with an account and a game history that can be loaded)
 - Processes (server that waits for players will fork when enough players join)
-- Signals (after ctrl+c other players will be alerted that one player has left)
+- Signals (after ctrl+c sockets have to be closed and ncurses mode will have to be exited)
 - Sockets (to implement server communication)

 We will split the work as follows: